Recent Mold Remediation Posts

 Finding mold damage on an oil painting is not a cause for panic.
 It suggests that it is time to check the rest of your home.
 Look for signs of mold in wet, damp or humid areas.

 Further signs of infestation mean that you are due for mold cleaning.
-You will locate a team of mold remediation experts in the Maple Grove, MN area who can move in and address the problem.
+You will locate a team of mold remediation experts in the Maple Grove, Corcoran, Brooklyn Park, Champlin area who can move in and address the problem.
 They can also find someone to restore your paintings.

 Types of Household Mold

 Believe it or not, there are over 100,000 known types of mold on the planet.
-In the average home in Maple Grove, MN, mold growth likely to be found includes Aspergillus and Cladosporium, or perhaps black mold, Stachybotrys atra.
+In the average home in Maple Grove, Corcoran, Brooklyn Park, Champlin mold growth likely to be found includes Aspergillus and Cladosporium, or perhaps black mold, Stachybotrys atra.
 Mold remediation services are usually not difficult to find and can be quite effective at taking care of the problem.
 Mold is not only unsightly; it can also compromise the integrity of building materials or home furnishings.

 Types of Mold and Where They Grow